 These are monthly replacement lenses that are worn during waking hours and removed, cleaned, and stored overnight.
 They are reused for 4 weeks before disposal and starting a fresh pair of lenses.

 We recommend this type of lens for children who don’t meet the criteria for MiSight contact lenses.

 Atropine eye drops can be used off label to slow the progression of myopia in children as young as 4 years old by about 50%.

 One drop will need to be put in your child’s eyes every night before bed.
 Children on atropine treatment will still need glasses or contact lenses to see clearly.
 Atropine does not correct blurred vision from myopia, it only works to slow myopia progression.

 Depending on the concentration, low dose atropine has been shown to have no side effects to minimal side effects including blurred vision at near and light sensitivity, both of which can be managed with additional features on spectacle lenses.
 Atropine eye drops are prescribed at low concentrations to reduce side effects.

 MiyoSmart lens is a special lens you can put in any frame.
-It corrects nearsightedness and slows the progression of myopia in children as young as 6 years old by 60%.
+It corrects nearsightedness and is Health Canada approved to slow the progression of myopia in children as young as 6 years old by 60%.